cultureamp/rich-text-toolkit/README.md

 As there is currently no storybook attached to the Rich Text Toolkit, for ease of local development we would recommend either of the following:
 - run `yarn build` and copy your `/dist` folder into your local `@kaizen/rich-text-editor` package - this is only really helpful to spot check your current change
-- Use [yarn link](https://classic.yarnpkg.com/en/docs/cli/link) or [yacl](https://github.com/wclr/yalc) to create a dependency on your local development environment with the `@kaizen/rich-text-editor`
+- [yalc](https://github.com/wclr/yalc) to create a dependency on your local development environment with the `@kaizen/rich-text-editor`
-  - **Caveat:** there has been some issue getting `yarn link` to work from machine to machine so we recommend using `yacl`

 ## Using the rich-text-toolkit

 The Toolkit was built out with the intention to be used in `@kaizen/rich-text-editor`, which handles the UI and logic around interactive states.
 While it is recommended that you leverage the Kaizen component, you can utilize the Toolkit to build out a custom solution if modelled similarly.

-If you have spoken to the Design System Team and need a bespoke solution, we advise contributing to the Toolkit to build the core functionality and importing that into your project.
+If you have spoken to the Design System Team and need a bespoke solution, we advise reviewing the Kaizen Rich Text Editor source code to see how the Toolkit has been implemented.
+Where possible, extend the functionality of the Toolkit before building out separate logic in your implementation.

 ## Architecture